RishitaSolanki/BridgeLabz-Training/README.md

 1. Installation of dotnet and setting up IDE
 2. learn about .net CLR architecture with the understanding of MSIL and JIT
 3. learn Basic Syntax and variable of C#
-4. Solve 10 Basic question of C# and 2 leetcode question
+4. Solved 10 Basic question of C# and 2 leetcode question

 DAY 4:-